About the Journal

 Manuscripts are sent for independent peer reviews.
 Each submitted manuscript will be reviewed by at least two reviewers.
 Authors are encouraged to suggest relevant candidates to reviewers for their submitted manuscripts.

 As from Vol. 28 (2008), Rangifer is issued as one number per year using consecutive publishing of accepted material.
-Rangifer Special Issues are published on a non-regular basis (depending on requests from conferences e.t.c.).
-The publication of Rangifer Report has been discontinued.
+Rangifer Special Issues and Rangifer Report are published on a non-regular basis (depending on request).
+Publication as Rangifer Special Issue or Rangifer Report normally entail a publication fee.

 Open Access Policy